Prag8855/aab/content/guides/buying-used-car-in-germany.md

 When you go to your *[[Kfz-Zulassungsstelle]]* appointment, bring these documents with you:

 - [ ] **Your old licence plate**
     Always bring the old licence plate with you.
-Even if you're keeping the same plate number, they will need to see it.
+Even if you are keeping the same plate number, they will need to see it.
 - [ ] **Your passport or a valid photo ID**
 - [ ] **Your [Meldebescheinigung](/glossary/Anmeldebest%C3%A4tigung)**
     If your ID does not show your address, you must bring your *[Meldebescheinigung](/glossary/Anmeldebest%C3%A4tigung)*.